EddieJae24/AutoREADME-Repo/Develop/README.md

   https://opensource.org/licenses/MIT

   ## Contributing
-  Make a copy of the repo and push changes to the main branch.
+  Make a copy of repo

   ## Tests
-  None
+  See video for a walkthrough For a walthrough test demostrating how the application works, you can watch the video [here](https://drive.google.com/file/d/1J9QJ)

   ## Questions